insertokername/custom-authlib/docs/client/oauth2.rst

 It is also possible to extend the client authentication method with ``.register_client_auth_method``.
-Besides the default three authentication methods, there are more provided by Authlib. e.g.
+Besides the default three authentication methods, there are more provided by insertokname-authlib. e.g.

 - client_secret_jwt
 - private_key_jwt